-System calibration allows the user to take out system errors external to the AD7853/AD7853L as well as calibrate the errors of the AD7853/AD7853L itself.
+System calibration allows the user to take out system errors external to the AD7858/AD7858L as well as calibrate the errors of the AD7858/AD7858L itself.
 The maximum calibration range for the system offset errors is $\pm 5\%$ of $V{REF}$ and for the system gain errors is $\pm 2.5\%$ of $V{REF}$ .
-This means that the maximum allowable system offset voltage applied between the AIN(+) and AIN(-) pins for the calibration to adjust out this error is $\pm 0.05 \times V{REF}$ (i.e., the AIN(+) can be 0.05 $\times$ $V{REF}$ above AIN(-) or 0.05 $\times$ $V{REF}$ below AIN(-)).
-For the system gain error the maximum allowable system full-scale voltage, in unipolar mode, that can be applied between AIN(+) and AIN(-) for the calibration to adjust out this error is $V{REF} \pm 0.025 \times V{REF}$ (i.e., the AIN(+) can be $V{REF} + 0.025 \times V{REF}$ above AIN(-) or $V{REF} - 0.025 \times V{REF}$ above AIN(-)).
-If the system offset or system gain errors are outside the ranges mentioned, the system calibration algorithm will reduce the errors as much as the trim range allows.
-Figures 33 through 35 illustrate why a specific type of system calibration might be used.
-Figure 33 shows a system offset calibration (assuming a positive offset) where the analog input calibration might be used.
-Figure 33 shows a system offset calibration (assuming a positive offset) where the analog input range has been shifted upwards by the system offset after the system offset calibration is completed.
+This means that the maximum allowable system offset voltage applied between the AIN(+) and AIN(-) pins for the calibration to adjust out this error is $\pm 0.05 \times V{REF}$ (i.e., the AIN(+) can be $0.05 \times V{REF}$ above AIN(-) or $0.05 \times V{REF}$ below AIN(-)).
+For the System gain error the maximum allowable system full-scale voltage that can be applied between AIN(+) and AIN(-) for the calibration to adjust out this error is $V{REF} \pm 0.025 \times V{REF}$ ( i.e., the AIN(+) above AIN(-)).
+If the system offset or system gain errors are outside the ranges mentioned the system calibration algorithm will reduce the errors as much as the trim range allows.

+Figures 26 through 28 illustrate why a specific type of system calibration might be used.
+Figure 26 shows a system offset calibration (assuming a positive offset) where the analog input range has been shifted upwards by the system offset after the system offset calibration is completed.
 A negative offset may also be accounted for by a system offset calibration.

-Figure 28.
+Figure 26.
 System Offset Calibration

-Figure 29 shows a system gain calibration (assuming a system full scale greater than the reference voltage) where the analog input range has been increased after the system gain calibration is completed.
-A system full-scale voltage less than the reference voltage may also be accounted for a by a system gain calibration.
+Figure 27 shows a system gain calibration (assuming a system full scale greater than the reference voltage) where the analog input range has been increased after the system gain calibration is completed.
+A system full-scale voltage less than the reference voltage may also be accounted for by a system gain calibration.

-Figure 29.
+Figure 27.
 System Gain Calibration

-Finally in Figure 30 both the system offset and gain are accounted for by the system offset followed by a system gain calibration.
+Finally in Figure 28 both the system offset and gain are accounted for by the a system offset followed by a system gain calibration.
 First the analog input range is shifted upwards by the positive system offset and then the analog input range is adjusted at the top end to account for the system full scale.

-Figure 30.
+Figure 28.
 System (Gain + Offset) Calibration